waimea-pahyde/200DTD-firewood-customer-tracker/docs/0-requirements.md

 I will create a website that can

-- Hold a list of customer records
+- Shows all customers

-- Be able to add customers from the database
+- Be able to add customers to the database

 - Summarises the wood orders from previous years

-- Change customer records
+- Search for customers in the list of all customers

 - Removes customers from the database